Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/event_handler.md

 The function returns `TRUE` if empty, `FALSE` is returned otherwise.

 ### `EventPtr_Has`
-Checks if `function` is added to event - will execute after calling `Event_Execute`.
+Checks if `function` is added to an event.
 ```dae
 func int EventPtr_Has(var int eventPtr, var func function)
 ```